csc-training/summerschool/mpi/docs/07-non-blocking-communication.md

 - In persistent communication the communication pattern remains constant
 - All the parameters for the communication are set up in the initialization phase
     - Communication is started and finalized in separate steps
-- Neighborhood collectives enable communication between neighbors in process topology with a single MPI call
-- Persistent and neighborhood communication provide optimization opportunities for MPI library